 |Fundamentals (four courses)||16|

 |Core Courses (six courses)||24|

 |Electives (two courses)||8|

-Students will receive program honors upon graduation if they have a final cumulative GPA in Cinema Studies coursework of at least 3.75.
+Students will receive department honors upon graduation if they have a final cumulative GPA in Cinema Studies coursework of at least 3.75.